 Where is the Adductor Pollicis muscle located?

-- The adductor pollicis muscle connects bones in the second and third fingers to a bone at the base of the thumb
+The adductor pollicis muscle connects a bone of the middle finger to a bone in the thumb.

 What movements do the Adductor Pollicis control?

 - Pulls the thumb inward toward the palm of the hand